awesome-llama/llamalib/README.md

 Assuming you have goboscript, use `goboscript build` to generate the `.sb3` file for inspection.
 If you are in the root path of this repository, use `goboscript build -i FOLDER_NAME` to target a specific folder.
 Each folder is a standalone project.

-If including these in your own goboscript projects, copy the relevant files or scripts over.
-As of writing, goboscript only uses relative file paths in `%include`.